 65. Ride the Skyrail Rainforest Cableway through Australia’s World Heritage listed Tropical Rainforests from Cairns to Kuranda.

 66. Fossick for gems like topaz, aquamarine and quartz and see how gems are cut at The Gem Den in Mount Surprise.

 70. Visit Wangetti Beach and create your own rock formation.

 71. See the black granite boulders at Black Mountain (Kalkajaka) National Park known as ‘place of spear’ to the local Aboriginal tribe.

-76. You’ve heard of surfing the web and couchsurfing but Jungle Surfing?
+76. You’ve heard of surfing the web and couch-surfing but what about Jungle Surfing?
 Fly through the trees on flying fox ziplines and take on the views of the treetops, cascading streams and even the Great Barrier Reef.

-77. Visit the history-soaked wilderness of Mossman Gorge and do a guided walks with a local Indigenous expert or SUP down the Mossman River.
+77. Visit the history-soaked wilderness of Mossman Gorge and SUP down the Mossman River.

 78. Visit extremely photogenic destinations with North Queensland Wildscapes Phototours.
 Don’t forget to share on Instagram!

 79. Hit the slopes with a mountain biking expedition through the rainforest – check out this guide for tips and tricks to a smooth ride through the tropics.